iFixit/alertra-prometheus-exporter/README.md

 [Alertra](https://alertra.com) repeatedly pings urls from around the globe and records stats about the responses (timing, bytes, location, ...).
-This tool uses alertra's API to pull down check data for all devices (urls its configured to ping) and expose that as prometheus metrics.
+This tool uses alertra's API to pull down check data for all devices (urls its configured to ping) and expose that as prometheus and graphite metrics.

-Specifically, this exposes three gauge metrics:
+Specifically, this exposes three prometheus gauge metrics:

     # Reported once per device and location and component (DNS, TTFB, ...) such that
     #    sum by (device, location)(alertra_check_time) of these should match the